 NACOLE is a recognized 501(c)3, and your donation to the Annual Conference Scholarship Fund may be tax deductible.
 Credit card information can be provided over the phone at (317) 721-8133 or you may submit your scholarship donation online here.

 Please mail your check to:

 NACOLE Annual Conference Scholarship Fund

-The deadline to submit applications for the 2019 Annual Conference is May 1, 2019.
+The deadline to submit applications for the 2022 Annual Conference Scholarship is June 30, 2022

 Questions?
 Contact us at [email protected] or (317) 721-8133.